 The truth is usually somewhere in the middle.
-First of all, nearly everyone must have an approved ACA plan starting in 2014 or face a penalty ($95/person or 1% of income, whichever is greater).
 So what are your options as a shopper.

 You can purchase a plan on the government (public exchange), or a nearly identical plan off the exchange.
 The plans available are referred to as the Metallic series (Platinum, Gold, Silver and Bronze).
 The same Metallic series offered on the public exchange is typically offered by the same insurance companies off the exchange.
 For young people under age 30, there’s also the Catastrophic Plan.
 The benefits and prices of all these plans are nearly identical.
 So you may ask what is the difference if I buy on vs offthe exchange with everything else being nearly the same.
 The short answer is 'premium tax credits or premium subsidy'.

 The primary objective of Obamacare was to get health insurance into the hands of those who could not afford the price or was uninsurable due to a pre-existing condition.
 The law mandates that all plans must take everyone regardless of their pre-ex conditions.
 To address the affordability aspect, the law created a formula based on a multiple of the Federal Poverty Level (FPL) in determining how much the government will subsidize your premium.
 To determine how much of a subsidy you may qualify for, take a quick jump over to our subsidy calculator.
 In our opinion, the only reason to buy on the public exchange is if you are taking advantage of the subsidy, otherwise there's no need to subject yourself to the government website when a nearly identical ACA approved product can be obtained off exchange.